POETSII/tinsel/README.md

 synthesis, are somewhat more ambitous and are in any case likely to reuse components and ideas from the overlay.

-In this section we give an overview of our soft-core overlay architecture for POETS (called *tinsel*).
+In the remainder of this section we give an overview of our soft-core overlay architecture for POETS, called *tinsel*.

 ### 1.1 Compute Subsystem

 We have developed our own 32-bit RISC-V core specially for POETS.
 This core is heavily *multithreaded*, supporting up to 32 threads.
-Crucially, this enables the core to tolerate the inherent latencies of deeply-pipelined FPGA floating-point operations Multithreading also tolerates the latency of arbitration logic, allowing aggressive sharing of large components such as FPUs and caches between cores.
+Crucially, this enables the core to tolerate the inherent latencies of deeply-pipelined FPGA floating-point operations.
+Multithreading also tolerates the latency of arbitration logic, allowing aggressive sharing of large components such as FPUs and caches between cores.
 This kind of sharing can reduce FPGA area significantly, allowing more